Distributors and the comprehensive factorization system for internal groupoids: Internal distributors and the comprehensive factorization

 \subsection{Basic facts}

-For the notions of internal category and internal functor in a category, the reader can consult \cite[B2.3]{PtJ}.
-Here we shall merely fix the notation.
-An internal functor $F$ between internal categories $\bC$ and $\bD$ will be represented by a diagram:
+For the notions of internal category and internal functor in a finitely complete category $\cE$, the reader can consult \cite[B2.3]{PtJ}.
+An internal functor $F$ between internal categories $\bC$ and $\bD$ is represented by a diagram:

-If $\bC$ is an internal groupoid, the internal inverse map is denoted by $\tau\colon C_1\to C_1$.
 The functor $F$ is a \emph{discrete fibration} if and only if $c\cdot F_1=F_0\cdot c$ is a pullback.
-It is a \emph{discrete opfibration} if an only if $d\cdot F_1=F_0\cdot d$ is a pullback.
-Obviously, in the case of groupoids the two notions coincide.
-As a consequence, the notions of final and initial functor also coincide -- where an internal functor is called final if it is left orthogonal to discrete fibrations.
+It is a \emph{discrete opfibration} if and only if $d\cdot F_1=F_0\cdot d$ is a pullback.
+Functors that are left orthogonal to the class of discrete fibrations are called final, those that are left orthogonal to the class of discrete opfibrations are called initial.
+With suitable condition on $\cE$ (e.g.\ when $\cE$ has pullback stable reflexive coequalizers, see \cite[Lemma B2.5.9]{PtJ}), final functors and discrete fibrations give a factorization system for the category of internal categories in $\cE$, and similarly so do initial functors and discrete opfibrations.
+The latter is called \emph{comprehensive factorization}.

-For the following facts about groupoids in Barr-exact categories, the reader is referred to \cite{Cigoli2017}.
-Let us recall the definition of the \emph{connected components} functor

-which assigns to every internal groupoid as above, the coequalizer in $\cE$ of its domain and codomain maps.
-As a matter of fact, since $\cE$ is Barr-exact, the joint factorization of $d$ and $c$ through the support of the groupoid (the image of the map $\langle d,c \rangle$) coincides with the kernel pair of such coequalizer.
-This fact will be useful later.
+If $\bC$ is an internal groupoid in $\cE$, the internal inverse map is denoted by $\tau\colon C_1\to C_1$.
+Bourn has shown in \cite {Bourn} that, if the base category $\cE$ is Barr-exact, then the category $\Gpd(\cE)$ of groupoids in $\cE$ admits the comprehensive factorization.
+Notice that, in this case, discrete fibrations coincide with discrete opfibrations, and final functors with initial functors.
+Therefore, the two factorization systems mentioned above reduce to a single one that we denote by $(\cF/\cD)$.
+From now on, we will assume that $\cE$ is Barr-exact.